 Incidentally, that’s what we did: shortly after seeing this click map, we started designing and testing a set of new homepages—and none of them included a video above the fold:

-The heat map above is a move map, which shows where people move and pause their mouse as they navigate through a page.
+The heat map above is a move map, which shows where people move their mouse as they navigate through a page.

 It was placed on Hotjar’s blog, on a post about heatmaps (yes, this is very meta).
 The information collected from this type of heat map gives you a clear idea of what captured people’s attention the most:

-A higher percentage of readers moved their cursor to that image than they did anywhere else on the page.
+A higher percentage of readers moved their cursor to that image than they did anywhere else on that page.
 What does this tell us?
 For one, it indicates that this section has captured a lot of people’s attention, so we could consider expanding it or creating a standalone page in the future.
 But before taking any decisions, we may need to understand the context of this behavior and validate our hypothesis—in this case, the move map is an excellent starting point for more advanced and in-depth research.

 If you’re looking for more examples, you can check out the heatmaps case study chapter to read success stories from marketers, UX designers, and product & e-commerce managers who used website heatmaps to improve their sites.